UlrichBerntien/overwrite-testing/UlrichBerntien/README.md

 The test script creates 2 test files with short names and deletes the 2nd test file.
 Test files are created in the root directory and in a directoty SUB.
-The overwrite programm should overwrite the meta data of the 1st test file.
+The overwrite program should overwrite the meta data of the 1st test file.
-The overwrite programm is called for both directories.
+The overwrite program is called for both directories.

 Test results of Overwrite Version 1.6.1 2019-11-21: